 It's a good idea to scan your important documents before travelling, too.
 This makes it easier to replace anything that goes missing.

 HSBC's global network covers 64 countries, including branches in Canada.
 If you've decided that Canada is your destination of choice for your study abroad, pre-open an account for full banking access when you arrive.
-To find out how we can help, arrange a call back and we'll contact you shortly.
+We can tell you the best way for you to apply for an overseas account.
+Simply select your current location and where you would like to open an account.
+We'll then walk you through the steps.